 If approved, cannabis products would arrive in State compliant packaging that is sealed within odor-resistant packaging, and remain unopened while on the premises.
-The applicant proposes to "implement an Odor Control Plan that incorporates and exceeds industry best practices, including activated carbon filtration in a negatively pressurized environment, to ensure no odors are detectable outside of the proposed facility".
+The applicant proposes to implement an odor control plan including carbon filters to ensure no odors are detectable outside of the proposed facility.
 Pursuant to the CMMC, "odor control devices and techniques shall be incorporated in all cannabis businesses to ensure that odors from cannabis are not detectable off site".
-Further, as conditioned, if cannabis odor is detected outside of the building or off-site, the business owner/operator will be required to institute further operational measures necessary to eliminate off-site odors in a manner deemed appropriate by the Director of Economic and Development Services.
+Further, and as conditioned, if cannabis odor is detected outside of the building, off-site or in an adjacent tenant suite, the business owner/operator will be required to institute further operational measures necessary to eliminate off-site odors in a manner deemed appropriate by the Director of Economic and Development Services.
 Lastly, cannabis products are not allowed to be disposed of in the exterior trash enclosure.